Oregon vs. Washington NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oregon and its opponents have combined to score more than 51 points in seven of eight games this season.
+- Oregon has combined with its opponents to score more than 51 points in seven of eight games this season.

-- Saturday's total is 7.9 points lower than the two team's combined 58.9 points per game average.
+- The two teams combine to score 58.9 points per game, 7.9 more than the over/under in this contest.

-- These two squads combine to surrender 42.2 points per game, 8.8 fewer than this contest's over/under.
+- This contest's over/under is 8.8 points more than the 42.2 these two squads combine to surrender per game this season.

-- Ducks games this season feature an average total of 57.6 points, a number 6.6 points higher than Saturday's over/under.
+- The average total in Ducks games this season is 57.6, 6.6 points above Saturday's over/under of 51.

-- The 51-point over/under for this game is 0.1 points below the 51.1 points per game average total in Huskies games this season.
+- The 51.1 PPG average total in Huskies games this season is 0.1 points more than this game's over/under.

 Oregon Stats and Trends

-- Oregon has two wins against the spread in eight games this year.
+- So far this year Oregon has two wins against the spread.

 - The Ducks have yet to cover the spread this season when favored by 6.5 points or more in six chances.

-- When Oregon records more than 18.9 points, it is 2-6 against the spread and 7-1 overall.
+- Oregon is 2-6 against the spread and 7-1 overall in games when it records more than 18.9 points.

-- In games that Oregon picks up over 324.9 yards, the team is 2-6 against the spread and 7-1 overall.
+- Oregon is 2-6 against the spread and 7-1 overall when the team piles up over 324.9 yards.

-- The Ducks have eight giveaways this season, while the Huskies have 13 takeaways .
+- The Ducks have turned the ball over eight times this season, five fewer than the Huskies have forced (13).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.